NixOS/nixpkgs/nixos/doc/manual/development/writing-nixos-tests.section.md

         command as a whole will fail.

-    -   For pipelines, the last non-zero exit status will be returned (if there is one, zero will be returned otherwise).
+    -   For pipelines, the last non-zero exit status will be returned (if there is one; otherwise zero will be returned).

     -   Dereferencing unset variables fails the command.